 2. Run `rapidx update check --json` during setup or review.
 This may read the GitHub release manifest and cache the result locally.

-3. If attempting MCP, discover tools through the MCP host and confirm the 34-tool inventory.
+3. If attempting MCP, discover tools through the MCP host and confirm the 46-tool inventory.

 4. Call `rapidx/update/check` when the host supports MCP tool invocation.

-5. Call `rapidx/self-check` with read-only scope when the host supports tool invocation.
-Use `checkUpdates=true` during setup or review.
+5. Call `rapidx/self-check` when the host supports MCP tool invocation.

-7. Call read routes for account overview, portfolio balance, open orders, positions, and algo orders.
+7. Call read routes for portfolio overview, portfolio assets, open orders, positions, and algo orders.

 If the host cannot invoke MCP tools yet, run equivalent CLI read-only checks and mark MCP tool invocation as `NOT_VERIFIED`; do not convert CLI success into MCP success.